 NIPRO JMI PHARMA LTD.

-keep in a dry place away from light and heat.
+Keep below 308 C temperature in a dry place.
+Protected from light.
+Do not freeze.
 Keep out of the reach of children.